Wedding Vocabulary A-Z

 Place setting- a collection of plates, napkins, place cards, silverware, cups, and occasionally decorative touches at each guests seat

 Plus one- an unspecified guest of a wedding guest.
-The “plus one” is up to the guest’s discretion
+The “plus one” is up to the guest’s discretion.
+This is commonly allotted to guests who are single and/or may not be familiar with many other guests in attendance.

 Photo booth- a vending machine or kiosk where guests can take pictures.
 The pictures are usually printed on strips for guests to take home or sent to them via text or email.
 Props are usually provided to encourage creativity